 In determining the amount of the taxpayer's sales, property, and payroll for doing business purposes, include the taxpayer's pro rata share of amounts from partnerships and S corporations.
+All S corporations complete Schedule K-1 (100S), Table 2, Item C to report the shareholder's distributive share of property, payroll and sales total within California.
 For more information, see R&TC Section 23101 or go to fb.ca.gov and search for doing business.

-A corporation qualified with the California Secretary of State (SOS) might not be considered to be "doing business" in California.
+An S corporation incorporated in California, but not doing business in this state, is not subject to the measured franchise tax.
 However, careful attention should be given to the term "doing business."
-It is not necessary that the corporation conduct business or engages in transactions within the state on a regular basis.
-Even an isolated transaction during the taxable year may be enough to cause the corporation to be "doing business."
+It is not necessary that the S corporation conducts business or engages in transactions within the state on a regular basis.
+Even an isolated transaction during the taxable year may be enough to cause the S corporation to be "doing business".

-Also, when a corporation is either a general partner of a partnership or a member of an LLC that is "doing business" in California, the corporation is considered to be "doing business" in California.
+Also, when an S corporation is either a general partner of a partnership or a member of an LLC that is "doing business" in California, the S corporation is also considered to be "doing business" in California.